Dodge M37: Chassis

-Replacement program
+Aborted replacement competition

 During the late 1960s a competition was initiated by the Army, which requested the leading U.S. automotive companies to submit proposals as a replacement for the M37.
 Several prototype vehicles passed through the preliminary examination, eventually leading the military to accept General Motors XM705 11/4-ton Truck and derivative XM737 Ambulance, which were supposed to replace the M37, instead of the militarized COTS M715 series of trucks.
 However, Congress cut funds for the program, and the XM705 never reached the assembly line.

 Below table lists the comparative specifications of the vehicles involved.